TIY-LR-FEE-2015-Fall/assignments/18-run-timer/README.md

 > **NOTE** These screens do not show an edit view, but your app should have an edit screen similar to the "New Run" screen

+## Description

+By the end of this application you should be able to see all runs, create new runs, see the details for a run, and edit runs.

+> **NOTE** This app doesn't allow you to delete runs

 ## Brand/Design Resources

 > You should store these as SASS variables for use around your app styles.

 ### Colors